seriallos/commandstar/README.md

 These are only used if you provide hipchat.token.
 HipChat is a chat service sort of like IRC.
 You must have your own account set up at www.hipchat.com

+* hipchat.token: API Token for your HipChat (default to NULL)
+    * Wrap your token in double quotes
+    * Requires a *version 1* token.
+* hipchat.user: Username to relay in-game chat (defaults to Server)
+* hipchat.room: Room to speak in (defaults to Starbound)
+    * This room must *already* exist.
+It will not be created automatically
-hipchat.token: API Token for your HipChat (default to NULL) *Wrap your token in double quotes* hipchat.user: Username to relay in-game chat (defaults to Server) hipchat.room: Room to speak in (defaults to Starbound) hipchat.notify: Whether to cause a notification alert or not (defaults to false) hipchat.color: Background color for the message (defaults to yellow)
+* hipchat.notify: Whether to cause a notification alert or not (defaults to false)
+* hipchat.color: Background color for the message (defaults to yellow)